CfA-Library/Training/GitHub_fall2016/README.md

 The website for today's lesson can be found here: [insert link to site]

-You can read up on the software carpentry Git lesson here: http://swcarpentry.github.io/git-novice/
+You can read up on the foundation of our exercises here (Software Carpentry): http://swcarpentry.github.io/git-novice/

 We will learn not to do this anymore: https://xkcd.com/1597/